 Modern Slavery Act Statement

-The Company is part of the Interpublic Group (“IPG”).
-IPG is committed to corporate governance and lawful and ethical behaviour is of paramount importance and critical to its continued success.
-The IPG Code of Conduct and the IPG Supplier Code of Conduct require all IPG employees to operate with integrity and transparency in all interactions with clients and other partners and places similar obligations upon its suppliers.
+The Company is part of the Interpublic Group (“IPG”) and IPG is one of the world’s largest organisations of advertising and marketing services companies.
+IPG is committed to excellent corporate governance and lawful and ethical behaviour is of paramount importance and critical to its continued success.
+The IPG Code of Conduct and the IPG Supplier Code of Conduct require all IPG entities and employees to operate with integrity and transparency in all interactions with clients and other partners and places similar obligations upon its suppliers.

 Copies of statements made by the Company in respect of previous financial years are made available on request to the Company Secretary.

-As a global organisation, IPG’s suppliers worldwide include, without limitation, production and design companies, IT and communications services ,including software and hardware suppliers, property, office cleaning, office supplies and equipment and facilities management services, including energy suppliers, waste management services, couriers, transportation services, such as road transportation, airlines and train companies, merchandise suppliers, and hospitality service suppliers including hotel conference or venue providers, catering suppliers, professional services such as auditors, actuaries, tax advisors, legal advisors, insurers, banks and talent and recruitment agencies.
+As a global organisation, IPG’s suppliers worldwide include, without limitation, production and design companies, IT and communications services including cloud, software and hardware suppliers, advertising platforms, social media platforms, print services, property, office cleaning, office supplies and equipment and facilities management services, including energy suppliers, waste management services, couriers, transportation services, such as road transportation, airlines and train companies, merchandise suppliers, and hospitality service suppliers including hotel conference or venue providers, catering suppliers, professional services such as auditors, actuaries, tax advisors, legal advisors, insurers, banks and talent and recruitment agencies.

-Doing business in an ethical and responsible manner is already enshrined within IPG’s policies and procedures and in particular, those referred to below help to ensure that Slavery and Human Trafficking do not occur within IPG or its supply chains.
+Doing business in an ethical and responsible manner is enshrined within IPG’s global policies and procedures (which apply to all IPG owned entities) and, in particular, those referred to below which have been designed to help to ensure that Slavery and Human Trafficking do not occur within any IPG entity's operations or any of their supply chains.
 These policies are available on IPG’s public website www.interpublic.com.